-4 Feature flags best practices your team should adopt today
+Feature flag best practices your team should adopt today

-Feature toggle-driven development has been around for some time and with the current wave of DevOps and Continuous Deployments we’re experiencing, feature toggle patterns are gaining in popularity too.
+Feature flag-driven development has been around for some time.
+With the ongoing trends towards DevOps and continuous deployments, feature flag patterns are getting pretty popular, too.

-Feature flags, also known as feature toggles, are a common practice that enables trunk-based development while avoiding unnecessary code complexity, dead code, or a system failure.
-Rezvan Mahdavi-Hezaveh and colleagues from North Carolina State University released a research paper to uncover common feature toggle practices used by software practitioners.
+Rezvan Mahdavi-Hezaveh and colleagues from North Carolina State University released a research paper to uncover common feature-flag practices used by software practitioners.

-According to Rezvan and his team, feature toggle best practices can be broken down into four main practices:
+According to Rezvan and his team, feature flag best practices can be broken down into four main practices: